TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 6. Justification / Proof of Optimality

 - The solution is justified because:
-- âœ” 1.
+- ✔ 1.
 The problem has a monotonic feasibility behavior
   * If we can allocate books such that no student reads more than X pages,
   * then we can also allocate for any value > X.
   * This monotonic pattern:
   * F F F F T T T T
   * is required for binary search.
-- âœ” 2.
+- ✔ 2.
 The minimum possible maximum pages is always between:
 - max(nums)  and  sum(nums)
-  * You cannot assign less than the largest single book â†’ lower bound
+  * You cannot assign less than the largest single book → lower bound
-  * You cannot assign more than total pages â†’ upper bound
+  * You cannot assign more than total pages → upper bound
   * This forms a valid search space.
-- âœ” 3.
+- ✔ 3.
 Greedy feasibility check is optimal
-  * Assigning books left â†’ right ensures:
+  * Assigning books left → right ensures:
   * Each student gets contiguous books
   * We minimize splitting
   * We count how many students are needed for limit = mid
-  * If students needed â‰¤ m â†’ allocation is possible.
+  * If students needed ≤ m → allocation is possible.
   * The greedy stays valid because:
   * Adding a new student only when needed is always optimal
   * Reordering books is not allowed
-- âœ” 4.
+- ✔ 4.
 Binary Search narrows down the exact threshold
   * We search for the smallest mid for which allocation is possible.
   * This is a classic minimization BSOA, so:
   * if possible(mid):